prncpndy/immg.github.io/README.md

-Directory for hosting school projects
+Directory for hosting school project